stephanieyenyu/AMR_System/README.md

 `line_user_id + unit + task_type`.
 All parcels under one key transition as a unit —
 arrival, verification, completion, refusal, timeout.

-The property this buys is per-recipient rather than per-parcel semantics.
-The robot carries several parcels and actuates several doors on one trip, so without grouping a resident with three parcels is visited three times and scans the QR code three times to open three doors in sequence.
-Under the grouping key that resident is visited once and scans once, and the three parcels resolve together — including when the resolution is a refusal or a timeout, where three independent countdowns would otherwise have to be reconciled by hand.
+The key resolves two independent problems at two layers.

+**Dispatch.** The robot carries several parcels and actuates several doors on one trip, so per-parcel dispatch returns it to the same unit once per parcel.
+Grouping makes the trip rather than the parcel the unit of dispatch.
 Under the test arrival pattern the mechanism engaged on 106 parcels dispatched as 83 trips, with 21 trips carrying more than one parcel.
 That figure confirms grouping fired; it is not an efficiency result, because the arrival pattern was set by what needed testing rather than by anything representative.

+**Pickup identity.** The QR code on the robot's screen originally encoded `package_id`, so a resident with three parcels waiting scanned three times to open three doors in sequence.
+Changing the payload to `door_task_id` made one scan release every parcel under that key at that stop.
+This is independent of the dispatch change: grouping determines how many times the robot stops, the QR payload determines how many times the resident scans, and either could have been changed without the other.

-`task_type` is load-bearing in the key.
-Omitting it merges a delivery and a return addressed to the same resident into a single stop, coupling two transition sequences that differ.
+`task_type` is load-bearing in the key, and deliberately so.
+Omitting it would merge a delivery and a return addressed to the same resident into one stop and one scan.
+Those are distinct interactions with distinct transition sequences — one releases parcels to the resident, the other accepts parcels back — and collapsing them would couple two flows that differ and leave the resident with no boundary between what they were collecting and what they were returning.
+Two scans across a delivery and a return is the intended semantics, not a missed consolidation.

 ### A single egress point for robot invocation